Ecconia/Ecconia-LogicWorld-Mods/WireTracer/Readme.md

 Just drop the `WireTracer` folder into your `GameData` folder.

 For this mod to function you will need one additional mod: `EccsLogicWorldAPI`\
+For the server part of this mod to function you might need `AssemblyLoader` or `CheeseLoader` (external).\
-You can find it in my mod collection (root folder).
+You can find them in my mod collection (root folder).

 #### Warning: WireTracer is not "client only":